mercadopago/devsite-docs/guides/localization/migrating-v0-v1.en.md

 At Mercado Pago we always try to optimize our platform offering the highest efficiency and security in payment processing.

 We are currently working on migrating our API version 0 to version 1 in order to maintain the highest quality standards.

-Consequently, the Mercado Pago will require the use of the new version of the API to be used as of July 30, 2018.
+Consequently, the Mercado Pago will require the use of the new version of the API to be used as of December 10, 2018.

 After this deadline, version 0 will be disabled and any attempt to connect using it will fail.

 ### Points to consider

-* The change will impact **from July 30, 2018**
+* The change will impact **from December 10, 2018**
 * If you use only the payment buttons from mercado Pago, this change will not affect you.
 * If you only use Mercado Shops, this change will not affect you.
 * If you have your **own e-commerce, consult your IT staff**.